OuhscBbmc/data-science-practices-1/ch-style.md

 ### Explicit Missing Values {#style-factor-unknown}

-Define a level like `"unknown"` so the data manipulation doesn't have to test for both `is.na(x)` and `x=="unknown"`.
-The explicit labels also helps when included in a statistical procedure and coefficient table.
+Define a level like `"unknown"` so the data manipulation doesn't have to test for both `is.na(x)` and `x == "unknown"`.
+The explicit label also helps when included in a statistical procedure and coefficient table.

 ### Granularity {#style-factor-granularity}

-Sometimes it helps to represent the values differently, say a granular and a coarse way.
-We say `cut7` or `cut3` to denotes the number of levels; this is related to [`base::cut()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/cut.html).  'unknown' and 'other' are frequently levels, and they count toward the quantity.
+Sometimes it helps to represent the values differently, say with a granular variable and a coarse variable.
+If two related variables have 7 and 3 levels respectively, we say `*_cut7` and `*_cut3` to denote the resolution; this is related to [`base::cut()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/cut.html).
+Don't forget to include "unknown" and "other" when necessary.

 ```r
 # Inside a dplyr::mutate() clause